Small hive beetle – A beekeeping pest

 Note Number: AG1080

-This Agnote provides information for beekeepers about small hive beetle, a destructive beekeeping pest.
+This page provides information for beekeepers about small hive beetle (SHB), a destructive beekeeping pest.

 In Victoria, small hive beetle (SHB) was first detected in apiaries in north-west Victoria and the Goulburn Valley in 2005.
 Since then, adult beetles have been found in central and north-east Victoria and at Montrose.
 There has been no widespread breeding of SHB in Victoria and consequently there is no widespread population of the pest throughout the State.

 The full effect of SHB on Victorian beekeeping will only be known when the beetles spread and their numbers increase.
-Beekeepers will need to change some beekeeping practices (as described later) to minimize the effect of SHB.
+Beekeepers will need to change some beekeeping practices to minimise the effect of SHB.

 Damage caused by SHB